ShivamK91/code_buddy/studentbuddy/README.md

 ## Installation

 1. **Download & Unzip**
-   - Download this repository as a ZIP and unzip it to a folder (e.g., `LeetMentor/`).
+   - Download this repository as a ZIP and unzip it to a folder (e.g., `CodeBuddy/`).
    - All files, including icons, must be in the root of this folder (no subfolders).

 2. **Set Up Gemini API Key**
    - Get your [Google Gemini API key](https://aistudio.google.com/app/apikey).
    - Open Chrome and go to `chrome://extensions/`.
    - Enable "Developer mode" (top right).
-   - Click "Load unpacked" and select your `LeetMentor/` folder.
+   - Click "Load unpacked" and select your `CodeBuddy/` folder.
-   - Click "Details" on LeetMentor, then "Extension options".
+   - Click "Details" on CodeBuddy, then "Extension options".
    - Enter your Gemini API key and save.

 3. **Ready to Use!**
    - Visit a problem page on LeetCode, HackerRank, or Codeforces.
-   - The LeetMentor widget will appear in the bottom right.
+   - The CodeBuddy widget will appear in the bottom right.

 ---